JosefMoosholzer/JosefMoosholzer.github.io/_projects/2022-10-22-indeed-scraper.md

 ### Extract

 As mentioned before, I used the Selenium library, for the reason that it was necessary to click each *job-beacon* in order to open up the job description.
 I will not go in-depth for the scraping part once more (see Price Research project).
-However, the code is still available for [download](/downloads/IndeedScraper.py).
+However, the code is still available  [here](https://github.com/JosefMoosholzer/JosefMoosholzer.github.io/blob/main/downloads/IndeedScraper.py).
 For it to work on your computer, you require the latest version of both, the [Microsoft Edge driver]("https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/") and the Microsoft Edge browser.
 The file needs to be started through the command line, whilst passing an argument in for the number of pages for each job, that should be scraped.
 For example, 5 pages...

 ```bash
 python IndeedScraper.py 5